eatmorehufu/rendez-zoo/README.md

 [Details][phase-one]

-### Phase 2: Viewing Groups and Events (~2 days)
+### Phase 2: Connecting Groups, Events, and Members (~2 days)
 I will add API routes to serve user, group and event data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create and view groups and events, all inside a joint rails / Backbone app.
+By the end of this phase, users will be able to create, view and join groups and events, all inside a joint rails / Backbone app.

 [Details][phase-two]

 ### Phase 3: Editing and Displaying Group/Events (~2 days)
-I plan to use third-party libraries to add functionality to the `GroupForm`, 'EventForm' and `EventShow` views in this phase.
+I plan to use third-party libraries to add functionality to the `GroupForm`, `EventForm` and `EventShow` views in this phase.
 First I'll need to add a Markdown editor to both forms, and make sure that the Markdown is properly escaped and formatted in the show views.
 I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I'll also add photos and a `groups` route that uses the `current_user`'s `group_memberships` association to serve a list of groups ordered chronologically.

 [Details][phase-three]

-### Phase 4: User RSVPs (~1-2 days)
+### Phase 4: Categories (~1-2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I'll start by creating the `Category` model and the join-model of `UserInterest` and `GroupCategory`.
+I'll add controller actions on Users and Groups to facilitate their creation on the rails side.

 [Details][phase-four]

-### Phase 5: Searching for Groups and Events (~2 days)
+### Phase 5: Searching for Groups and Events, Editing and Member pages (~2 days)
 I'll need to add `search` routes to both the Groups and Events controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+These will be done via query string on the rails side.
+I'll also implement edit and update functionality for groups, events, and members, and fully implement the member show page.

 [Details][phase-five]